thomasbyttebier/thomasbyttebier/_portfolio/2015-03-23-erasmushogeschool.md

 excerpt: "Erasmushogeschool is one of the larger institutes of higher education based in Brussels.
 I designed their web site and provided a well-documented design system that allows web masters to create new pages in a modular way."
 ---

-Erasmus Hogeschool is one of the larger institutes of higher education based in Brussels.
+Erasmushogeschool is one of the larger institutes of higher education based in Brussels.
 It consists of six departments, including two Schools of Arts.
-I was approached by Erasmus Hogeschool Brussel to redesign their website.
+I was approached by Erasmus to redesign their website.
 Here’s the home page:

 <img
     class="u-media-unconstrained-height c-screenshot"